Dangerous Goods PackagingThis page was last updated on 5th March 2020

 GB Certificates are subject to an annual renewal fee, payable by the certificate holder.
 Annual fees are invoiced in October each year and any certificate(s) for which a fee remains unpaid at 1 January the following year will be suspended.
 The UN marking allocated by virtue of a certificate is not authorised for use on any packaging which has been produced after the date of suspension.
 The details of all GB packaging approvals, together with their current status are published elsewhere on this website so that potential users can check the validity of any GB marked package they may be offered.

 The specification of each packaging design type which has been allocated a GB UN mark must be revalidated every 5 years for quality assurance purposes.
-Details of the revalidation process can be found by following this link.
+View details of the revalidation process here.

 Certificates and test reports are public documents, except for those issued to the MOD.